0 commentaires

 Functions and benefits of collagen amino acids

-Collagen Sources and Supplements
+Sources and collagen supplements

 Who are collagen supplements for?

-(1) Paz-Lugo, P., Lupiáñez, JA & Meléndez-Hevia, “E. High glycine concentration increases collagen synthesis by articular chondrocytes in vitro: acute glycine deficiency could be an important cause of osteoarthritis”
+(1) Paz-Lugo, P., Lupiáñez, J.A. & Meléndez-Hevia, "E. High glycine concentration increases collagen synthesis by articular chondrocytes in vitro: acute glycine deficiency could be an important cause of osteoarthritis”